Rogue state: Later terms

 In the aftermath of the September 11 attacks, the Bush administration returned to using a similar term.
 The concept of rogue states was replaced by the Bush administration with the concept of an Axis of Evil, which encompassed Iraq, Iran, and North Korea.
 U.S. President George W. Bush first spoke of this "Axis of Evil" during his January 2002 State of the Union Address.
 More terms, such as Outposts of Tyranny, would follow suit.

 Because the U.S. government remains the most active proponent of the expression rogue state, the term has received much criticism from those who disagree with American foreign policy.
 Both the concepts of rogue states and the Axis of Evil have been criticized by scholars, including philosopher Jacques Derrida and linguist Noam Chomsky, who considered it more or less a justification of imperialism and a useful word for propaganda.
 Some critics charge that rogue state merely means any state that is generally hostile to the U.S., or even one that opposes the U.S. without necessarily posing a wider threat.
-Others, such as author William Blum, argued that the term is also applicable to the U.S. and Israel.
-In his Rogue State: A Guide to the World's Only Superpower, Blum claimed that the United States defines itself as a rogue state through its foreign policy.

-United States as a rogue state

-Some critics of US foreign policy describe the United States as a rogue state.
-William Blum's 2000 book Rogue State: A Guide to the World's Only Superpower suggests that US-led interventions around the world during and after the Cold War have threatened the world's peace.
-Noam Chomsky has also described the US as a rogue state after the assassination of Qasem Soleimani.
-Its nuclear proliferation and large numbers of nuclear warheads (the second most in the world), sponsorship of terrorist or guerilla groups to overthrow opposing governments especially in Latin America, and violations of human rights in wartime are all suggested to be characteristics of a rogue state.
-The US has also passed a law threatening to invade The Hague if American officials or military personnel were to ever be prosecuted for war crimes called the American Service-Members' Protection Act.